lu7did/ADX-rp2040/README.md

 ```
 ¡WARNING!
-The calibration process is manual as per the ADX transceiver (see the original method as described on Barb's web page and blog).
+The calibration process is manual as per the ADX transceiver (see the original method as described on Barb's web page and blog), the hardware
+support a future implementation of an automatic calibration procedure which isn't been implemented in the firmware.
 ```

 ### Receiver